Answered By: Jennifer Harris Last Updated: Jun 21, 2017 Views: 46

 - Newspaper Source (EBSCO): This database is a collection of full-text local, regional, national and international newspapers.

 - Newspapers - Proquest: This database is a collection of local, regional, national and international newspapers.
-Newspapers - Proquest has three sections:
+Newspapers - Proquest has five sections:

-- Canadian News Complete: A collection of over 300 full-text Canadian newspapers.
+- Canadian Newsstream A collection of over 300 full-text Canadian newspapers.
 Some newspapers date as far back as the 1970’s and 1980’s.

 Please note: The New York Times-Historical and the Wall Street Journal each have their own link on the A-Z Database List.

-To find a specific newspaper in Proquest Newsstand:
+To find a specific newspaper in Newspapers - Proquest:

 - Go to the Shapiro Library homepage.
 Then click on the A-Z Database List link.